how to run a dispensary successfully

 In essence, it may be helpful to put on your civil engineering hat to survey your establishment with the fresh eyes of someone who isn’t already intimately familiar with your store layout and product offering.

-Ask yourself, “If I’d never stepped foot in here, what would I do” and run this process from start to finish, multiple times, ideally including other people to get as much feedback as possible so that you can go about creating a shopping experience that is as delightful for customers as it is profitable to your bottom line.
+Ask yourself, “If I’d never stepped foot in here, what would I do?” and run this process from start to finish, multiple times, ideally including other people to get as much feedback as possible so that you can go about creating a shopping experience that is as delightful for customers as it is profitable to your bottom line.

 1. Invest in Creating an Experience